 They are however great if you’re using a checking account for your household funds or other personal needs.
 So if you’re simply looking to keep personal funds separate, they require no minimum balance, no ATM fees and no monthly maintenance fees.

 Ally Bank offers customers interest-bearing on personal checking accounts.
 They also offer CDs, IRAs, and savings accounts.
 Plus, their customer service is fabulous!
 I’ve even met some of the team at the Financial Blogger’s Conference a few years back.

-The best banks for business accounts (LLC)
+The best business checking account (LLC)

-If you’re on the path to leveing up your business and have filed for a DBA (Doing Business As) or other business license, along with the LLC paperwork, then these checking accounts are excellent options.
+If you’re on the path to leveling up your business and have filed for a DBA (Doing Business As) or other business license, along with the LLC paperwork, then these checking accounts are excellent options.